prometheus/docs/content/docs/introduction/glossary.md

 ### Exporter

-An exporter is a binary running alongside the application you want to obtain metrics from, that exposes Prometheus metrics, commonly by converting metrics that are exposed in a non-Prometheus format into a format Prometheus supports.
+An exporter is a binary running alongside the application you want to obtain metrics from.
+The exporter exposes Prometheus metrics, commonly by converting metrics that are exposed in a non-Prometheus format into a format that Prometheus supports.

 ### Instance